Ammarahwakeel/MEDS-S1/docs/adr/0002-256-bit-backbone.md

 - **64 B cache line**, so a refill is two beats
 - A **bandwidth budget table** (SPEC §18.3) that every accelerator declares against before it is accepted — exceeding it is a design-review item, not a merge

-## Consequences

-**Good:** 3.2 GB/s per master port covers every declared consumer except MEDS-V at its largest configuration; the budget table makes contention a design conversation rather than a mystery.
-**Bad:** a 256-bit crossbar costs meaningfully more LUTs than a 64-bit one on a Kintex-7.
-**We accept:** MEDS-V at VLEN=512 with 4 lanes exceeds one master port.
-This is recorded now rather than discovered later; it routes direct to the DDR path in Phase 5.

 ## Revisit when